10 best graphic design project management software tools for creative teams in 2026

 Trello is a versatile project management tool used by companies of all sizes, from small businesses to large corporations.
 It is particularly suitable for remote or distributed teams, allowing team members to collaborate and share information from anywhere.

-Overall, Trello is the best project management software for companies that need a simple and user-friendly tool that can be customized to fit their specific needs.
+Overall, Trello is the best project management software for companies seeking a simple, user-friendly tool that can be customized to their specific needs.

 Additional uses

 Trello can be used for various project management-related tasks.
-Your graphic design department doesn’t have to be the only team using it to improve its efficiency in dealing with multiple projects.
+Your graphic design department doesn’t have to be the only team using it to improve its efficiency when managing multiple projects.

-Due to its highly visual card system, this creative project management tool can be an excellent choice for any other team looking to become faster and more efficient in handling projects.
+With its highly visual card-based system, this creative project management tool can be an excellent choice for any team looking to become faster and more efficient at managing projects.

 5. Hive

 Hive is a comprehensive project management software for creative teams, including graphic designers.
-It provides many features and tools to help designers stay organized, collaborate with team members, and manage multiple projects efficiently.
+It offers a range of features and tools to help designers stay organized, collaborate with team members, and manage multiple projects efficiently.

 Pros

-• Visual project management approach, with kanban boards and gantt charts, ideal for managing the design of multiple projects and tasks.
+• A visual project management approach, with Kanban boards and Gantt charts, is ideal for managing the design of multiple projects and tasks.

 • Customizable templates and workflows to help designers lead their projects more efficiently.